-Ilgaduy emajesticieaty.com DRI Review Process Has the RDC identified any additional information required in order to proceed with the official regional review process?
+jgaddy@majesticleaity.com DRI Review Process Has the RDC identified any additional information required in order to proceed with the official regional review process?
 (If no, proceed to Economic Impacts.)
 Y If yes, has that additional information been provided to your RDC and, if applicable, GRTA?
 Y If no, the official review process can not start until this additional information is provided.
-Economic Impacts Estimated Value at Build-Out: \$75,000,000± Estimated annual local tax revenues (i.e., property tax, sales tax) likely to be generated by the proposed development: \$2,000,000± Is the regional work force sufficient to fill the demand created by the proposed project?
-Y If the development will displace any existing uses, please describe (using number of units, square feet., etc) stations will be displaced. : Two existing gas Community Facilities Impacts Water Supply
+Economic Impacts Estimated Value at Build-Out: \$75,000,000± Estimated annual local tax revenues (i.e., property tax, sales tax) likely to be generated by the proposed \$2,000,000 development: Is the regional work force sufficient to fill the demand created by the proposed project?
+If the development will displace any existing uses, please describe (using number of units, square feet., etc) stations will be displaced. : Two existing gas Community Facilities Impacts Water Supply

 Water Supply Name of water supply provider for this site: What is the estimated water supply demand to be generated by the project, measured in Millions of Gallons Per Day (MGD)?
 Is sufficient water supply capacity available to serve the proposed project?
 If no, are there any current plans to expand existing water supply capacity?
-If there are plans to expand the existing water supply capacity, briefly describe below: If water line extension is required to serve this project, how much additional line (in miles) will be required?
+If water line extension is required to serve this project, how much additional line (in miles) will be required?
+Cherokee County Water and Sewer Authority 0.0689MGD Y If water supply capacity available to serve the proposed project?
+Y If there are plans to expand the existing water supply capacity, briefly describe below: